novax-exchange/.github/principals/README.md

 ## Common Capabilities
 - Engineering mania.
 Data and/or Code, we are capable of both/either one.
 - With architecture sense.
-You can smell bad design before construction
+  - You can smell bad design before construction, procure or adopt.
 - Familiar with COTS solutions in market, at least those revealed in Gartner Magic Quadrant.
 - Keep decision lineage
   - Thinkmap/mindmap as brainstorm record and execution blueprint